 Medical Necessity Claim Denial External Review - Overview

-External review is only available for health claims denied for “medical necessity."
+External review is only available for insurance claims denied for “medical necessity."
 A covered person must first exhaust the insurer’s internal final appeal process as described in the health insurance contract.
 After the insurer’s final denial, the covered person or assigned representative may then submit a request to the health insurer for an external review.
 The external review will be performed by an Independent Review Organization (IRO) that is separate from the insurer and is free of charge for the covered person.

 An Independent Review Organization licensed with the Wyoming Department of Insurance will provide external review of denied health claims.
 The IROs are required to be registered with the Department.
 Forms and application information are available see links below.

-Insurance companies who are authorized to sell disability insurance in the state will be required to provide external review disclosure to their covered persons at the time of the final denial of the claim.
+Insurance companies who are authorized to sell insurance in the state will be required to provide external review disclosure to their covered persons at the time of the final denial of the claim.
 Chapter 63 of the Wyoming Insurance Department Regulations describes the full external review process.
 Language explaining the external review process must be included in the insurance contract.
-Consumers covered under disability insurance may request an external review of their denied claim if the insurance company based the denial on “medical necessity.”
+Consumers covered under any insurance policy may request an external review of their denied claim if the insurance company based the denial on “medical necessity.”

-External Review for Health Claim Denials for Consumers
+External Review for Claim Denials for Consumers

 Registered Independent Review Organizations (IRO)